|

 full control.
 Whether it's drawing, painting or a doing a craft, the kids create something

-all out of focus and swirly), when I was about five years old.
+My interest in art began when I was about five years old.

 My mom and dad gave me a Jon Gnagy drawing kit for Christmas.
 Jon Gnagy